All Episodes

 And interestingly, we have a few near-death experiences, and I find this fascinating.

-I'm sure your listeners will, too.
+I'm sure your listeners will too.

-A few near-death experiences describe going into space and sometimes they'll see other, it's not at all uncommon for them to describe other suns seemingly viewing other galaxies and on relatively uncommon occasions, but we do have reports of this, they actually go and visit other worlds and there can be other life forms and other beings.
+And on relatively uncommon occasions, but we do have reports of this, they actually go and visit other worlds, and there can be other life forms and other beings.

-In fact, I'm recalling one near-death experience Where they specifically asked the beings with them if they could see another planet that had life and beings that were less well-developed, less advanced than they have on Earth.
+In fact, I'm recalling one near-death experience where they specifically asked the beings with them if they could see another planet that had life and beings that were less well-developed, less advanced than they have on Earth.

-And they were shown sort of humanoid-type beings that were less culturally developed than here on Earth.
+And they were shown sort of humanoid-type beings that were less culturally developed than here on Earth, sort of like caveman-ish, sort of, but not quite.

 That's analogous.